 - The Senses restaurant showcases their ‘food-art’ in the centre of the restaurant where the open-kitchen is located.

 This lovely little restaurant is cosy and warm, and as the name suggests, is a delight to the senses!
 The food served here is unique and the combination of ingredients is very unexpected.
-The chef has mastered the art of creating meals that can surprise even the most culinary experienced travelers.
+The chef has mastered the art of creating meals that can surprise even the most culinary experienced travellers.

 - If you are vegetarian, vegan or gluten-free, this is a great place to enjoy traditional Dutch food.
 Many options are available for those with special dietary requirements.